DOROTHEA C. FAIL

 A.A., Jones College - 2004

 TJ began his career in manufacturing.
 He spent nearly 6 years in logistics with a major manufacturer of heavy machinery parts; however his passion was really with technology and computers.
-His logistics skillset coupled with his ability to learn new things quickly, made him a natural fit for his role with FTC working with IPTV in the late 2000s.
+His logistics skillset coupled with his ability to learn new things quickly made him a natural fit for his role with FTC working with IPTV in the late 2000s.
 He learned more about the industry and assisted with the roll out of wireless internet technology at many of FTC’s locations.
 TJ also took on the roll of billing administrator and assisted with regulatory matters including FCC and Public Service Commission filings, and audited billings for accuracy.
-Today, in his role as the VP of Strategic Development, TJ utilizes all of his various skill sets to help FTC and its affiliates take advantage of all market opportunity for growth and fiber optic broadband expansion.